damianoduranti/LLMknowextra/README.md

 Before running the scripts, you need to set up the necessary API keys:

-Copy config/api_keys.json.example to config/api_keys.json.
+Duplicate the config/api_keys.json.example file and rename the duplicate to config/api_keys.json.
-Replace the placeholder values in config/api_keys.json with your actual API keys.
+Open config/api_keys.json and fill in your actual API keys in place of the placeholder values provided.

+Additionally, to set up the nuXmv tool:

+Download the nuXmv executable from the official source.
+Create a new directory named nuXmv within your project's root directory.
+Inside the nuXmv directory, create a subdirectory named bin.
+Place the downloaded nuXmv executable inside the nuXmv/bin directory.